chichiwang/notes/languages/lisp/practical_common_lisp/04/README.md

 * Somtimes, particularly low-level functions are given names that start with `%` or `%%`

 [▲ Return to Sections](#sections)

+## S-expressions as Lisp Forms

+After the reader has translated the text sourcecode into s-expressions, the s-expressions can be evaluated as Lisp code (not every s-expression that the reader can read can be evaluated as Lisp code).

+Common Lisp's evaluation rule defines a second level of syntax that determines which s-expressions can be treated as Lisp forms:
+* Any _atom_ (non-list or the empty list) is a legal Lisp form.
+* Any list that has a symbol as its first element is a legal Lisp form.
+  * Three different list forms are evaluated in three different ways, the evaluator must determine whether the symbol that starts the list is the name of a _function_, _macro_, or _special operator_.
+  * If the symbol has not yet been defined, it is assumed to be a _function_ name.

+_Atoms_, the simplest Lisp forms, can be divided into 2 categories:
+* Symbols: evaluated as a form, is considered the name of a variable and evaluates to the current value of the variable.
+  * Some symbols are also self-evaluating: the variables they name can be assigned the value of the symbol itself.
+    * `T` and `NIL` are self-evaluating symbols.
+    * Keyword symbols (symbols whose names start with `:` are self-evaluating symbols.
+* Everything else: numbers, strings, etc. are _self-eveluating objects_.
+When these expressions are passed to the notional evaluation function, it is simply returned.

+The _evaluator_ can be thought of as a function that takes an argument of syntactically correct Lisp and returns a value: this is the _value_ of the form.
+When the evaluator is a _compiler_, it converts the expression into code that will compute the appropriate value when its run.

 | [Previous: A Simple Database](../03/README.md) | [Table of Contents](../README.md#notes) | Next |